wolfgang-stefani/Behavioral-Cloning/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 ## Overview
-This repository contains files for Behavioral Cloning of a human driver for training an autonomous vehicle to imitate his/her driving behaviour.
+This repository contains files for cloning a human driver's behavior and training an autonomous vehicle to imitate his/her driving behaviour.

-In this project, deep neural networks and convolutional neural networks are used to clone driving behavior.
+Deep neural networks and convolutional neural networks are used to clone the driving behavior.
+With input from camera data, it will output steering angles for an autonomous vehicle.
 The model is trained, validated and tested using Keras.
-It will output a steering angle to an autonomous vehicle.

 For data collection, a car can be steered around a track in a simulator.
 Collected image data and steering angles are used to train the neural network.
 Then this model is used to drive the car autonomously around the track - again in the simulator.